-This sub system handles the contextual risk by getting the contextual information i.e. time, location and social information from the user and then feeding this information to the Recommender System.
-It consists of two agents the Context Analyzer Agent and the User Risk Agent.
+This sub system handles the contextual risk by getting the contextual information (i.e. time, location and social information) from the user and then feeding this information to the RPRS.
+It consists of two agents: the Context Analyzer Agent and the User Risk Agent.

-The information processed in this step is utilized by the Recommender System to generate more contextually aware system by not only providing more relevant information to its users but also keeping itself aware of the risk associated with disturbing or negatively affecting the user with the bad recommendation.
-This tradeoff of providing relevant recommendations and the associated risk is the part of risk calculation through the exploration and exploitation problem.
+The information processed in this step is utilized by the RPRS to produce a more context-aware system not only by providing more relevant information to its users but also by keeping itself aware of the risks associated with disturbing or negatively affecting the user with inconvenient recommendations.
+This tradeoff between providing relevant recommendations and the associated risks of doing so is the part of the risk calculation through the exploration and exploitation approach [7].

-The two agents have some specific goals and responsibilities.
-The responsibility of the user risk agent is to ensure that no noise remains in the data and to calculate the risk tradeoff for generating the recommendations and relevance of those recommendations to the user from user feedback for the previously generated recommendations.
-These two responsibilities helps in achieving the goal of carrying out risk calculation and analysis of the user data.
-The context analyzer agent is responsible for cleaning the data obtained from the risk calculation stage, selecting the best possible algorithm for the analysis and then by securing the generated data to be forwarded as recommendations to the user.
-This helps in achieving the task of semantic analysis of the user data and finally providing the analysis results as recommendations to the user of the system.
+The two agents involved in this subsystem have some specific goals and responsibilities.
+The responsibility of the User Risk Agent is to ensure that no noise remains in the data and to calculate the risk tradeoff for generating the recommendations and the relevance of these recommendations to the user from the user feedback related to the previously generated recommendations.
+These two responsibilities help in achieving the goal of carrying out the risk calculation and the analysis of the user data.
+The Context Analyzer Agent is responsible for cleaning the data obtained from the risk calculation stage, selecting the best possible algorithm for the analysis and securing the generated data to be forwarded as recommendations to the users.
+This helps in achieving the task of semantic analysis of the user data and, finally, in providing the analysis results as recommendations to the users of the system.

 Combined Goal Model of the System

-The combined Goal model of the Recommender System consists of the aggregation of the individual subsystems and the coherence of the agents working within each working subsystem to achieve the goals of the entire system.
+The combined goal model of the RPRS consists of the aggregation of the individual subsystems and the combination of the goals of the agents within each subsystem in order to achieve the goal of the entire system.